 NOTE: above methods discussed blocking/filtering DNS queries, and whatever not explicitly configured will be permitted as per normal DNS resolutoins.

-If you want to whitelist, eg. only permit certain domains, you can use firewall content filtering feature, eg. below is an example of "whitelisting" google, yahoo, zaobao.!firewall-access 00 permit all udp dport 53 string yahoo remark whitelist-dnsfirewall-access 01 permit all udp dport 53 string google remark whitelist-dnsfirewall-access 02 permit all udp dport 53 string zaobao remark whitelist-dnsfirewall-access 97 deny all udp dport 53 remark "deny other dns query"firewall-access 98 permit outbound eth0!
+If you want to whitelist, eg. only permit certain domains, you can use firewall feature, eg. below is an example of "whitelisting" google, yahoo, zaobao.!firewall-access 00 permit all udp dport 53 string yahoo remark whitelist-dnsfirewall-access 01 permit all udp dport 53 string google remark whitelist-dnsfirewall-access 02 permit all udp dport 53 string zaobao remark whitelist-dnsfirewall-access 97 deny all udp dport 53 remark "deny other dns query"firewall-access 98 permit outbound eth0!